Gizra/drupal-static-elasticsearch/README.md

 1. Create Elasticsearch index clone with a unique identifier (timestamp).
 1. Add the new Elasticsearch index url to the JS file of the Elm app.

+### View

+As the Robo command will indicate, you can view the static site by running:

+    ddev . npx http-server ../.wget-export/drupal-static-elasticsearch.ddev.site+4443/

+This will start a local http-server, and indicate the URL you can open to view the site.